szabgab/slides/python/exceptions.md

 ## Handling errors as exceptions
 {id: handling-errors-as-exceptions}

-* Only need to explicitely check for it at the level where we know what to do with the problem.
+* Only need to explicitly check for it at the level where we know what to do with the problem.
 * But: Do we want our pacemaker to stop totally after missing one beat?
 Probably not.
 Or better yet: not when it is in production.

 ![](examples/exceptions/demo4.py)